 #13: Flavored Kombucha

-And while these added flavors and sugars may be in the form of real fruit, just like fruit smoothies, that doesn’t negate the amount of sugar hitting your system at a rapid rate.
+As with many flavored drinks, kombucha can be a sugar bomb.
+While these added flavors and sugars may be in the form of real fruit, just like fruit smoothies, that doesn’t negate the amount of sugar hitting your system at a rapid rate.

 Take this popular kombucha, for example:

 An 8-ounce glass has 6 grams of sugar, which equals 1 ½ teaspoons once it’s converted[*].

 Tonic water is often confused with seltzer or soda water.
 While they both share clear, bubbly properties, one is loaded with sugar while the other doesn’t have any.

 If the heading hasn’t made it clear, tonic water has more sugar in it than you think.
 This generic version has 23 grams of sugar to be precise[*]:

 Yet that same brand’s seltzer gives you 0 grams of sugar[*]:

 Whether you drink it as is, or you prefer it as your tequila or gin mixer, it’s time to switch to seltzer water if ketosis is your goal.

 There are two primary low-carb sugar substitutes that work well for anyone who wants to replace sugar on keto.
 These alternatives contain zero carbs, zero calories, zero grams of sugar, and rank zero on the glycemic index, so they won’t raise your blood sugar levels.